WebAssembly/design/TextFormat.md

 ## Philosophy:

- - Use JS-style sensibilities when there aren't reasons otherwise.
+ - Use JS-style sensibilities when there aren't reasons to do otherwise.
  - It's a compiler target, not a programming language, but readability still counts.